Sarra-Chouk/Parallel-and-Distributed-Computing/README.md

 - Multithreading
 - Multiprocessing

-The program measures and compares the performance improvements using key parallel computing metrics such as:
+The program measures and compares the performance improvements using key parallel computing metrics:

 - Speedup
 - Efficiency